jasonzhangxz/CarND-MPC-Project/README.md

 2. The `lake_track_waypoints.csv` file has waypoints of the lake track.
 This could fit polynomials and points and see of how well your model tracks curve.
 NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
 3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.)
 4. Tips for setting up your environment are available [here](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/0949fca6-b379-42af-a919-ee50aa304e6a/lessons/f758c44c-5e40-4e01-93b5-1a82aa4e044f/concepts/23d376c7-0195-4276-bdf0-e02f1f3c665d)

-[//]: # (Image References)

-[image1]: ./img/equations.png "Equations"

-## Implementation
-The MPC controller is implemented in [./src/MPC.cpp](./src/PID.cpp).
-It utilizes the IPOPT and CppAD libraries to calculate the optimal trajectory and the corresponding actuation commands i.e. the throttle/brake and steering angle, to minimize the cost function of cross track error, steering angle error and penalization of roughness .

-### The Model
-The MPC model uses a kinematic model without taking into account of the complex road and tire interactions.
-The model equations are below:

-![Equations][image1]

-The model has 6 state variables:
-- x : car's position x
-- y : car's position y
-- psi : car's heading angle
-- v : car's velocity
-- cte : cross track error
-- epsi : heading angle error
-The variable Lf is the length from front to center of gravity, it is given by Udacity sample code.
-The mode has two outputs:
-- a : acceleration/deceleration value
-- delta: steering angle

-The objective is to find the best a and delta values to minimize the cost function of multiple factors:
-- cross track error and heading angle error
-- penalization of uses of actuations
-- penalization of rapid changes

-### Timestep Length and Elapsed Duration (N & dt)
-Number of points (N) and time interval (dt) together define the prediction horizon.
-With too many points, the model will become slower easily.
-However, too less points will not predict a good curve.
-This project uses the Udacity suggested values: N = 10; dt = 0.1;

-### Polynomial Fitting and MPC Preprocessing
-In this project, the provided waypoints are transformed to the vehicle coordinates first, then fitted a 3rd order polynomial.

-### Model Predictive Control with Latency
-To take care of the actuator latency, this project calculates and uses the delayed states to feed into the MPC solver, instead of using the initial values.

-## Simulation
-Here is a video shows the car successfully drove one lap using the implemented MPC controller: [./videos/mpc.mp4](./videos/mpc.mp4)